tartley/tartley.github.io/posts/encrypted-zip-files-on-osx.md

 -->

+**Update:** I've since switched to KeePassXC, the community fork of KeePassX, an open source, cross-platorm, local-first, encrypted password storage program.

+---

 My passwords and other miscellany are in a plain text file within an encrypted zip.
 Since starting to use OSX I've been looking for a way to access my passwords such that: